silencht/SG-SLAM/README.md

 #terminal 1
 roscore
 #terminal 2
-cd SG-SLAM/src/octomap_server/launch
+cd your_sg-slam_path/src/octomap_server/launch
 roslaunch octomap.launch
-#terminal 3
-roslaunch transform.launch
-#terminal 4，you can use my rviz configuration file（like the command below）, its path is located in SG-SLAM/src/sg-slam/Examples/rvizconfig.rviz, This will subscribe to some map-published topics directly in rviz.
+#terminal 3，you can use my rviz configuration file（like the command below）, its path is located in your_sg-slam_path/src/sg-slam/Examples/rvizconfig.rviz, This will subscribe to some map-published topics directly in rviz.
 #Of course, you can also open rviz directly, and then manually subscribe to the related topic.
-rviz -d SG-SLAM/src/sg-slam/Examples/rvizconfig.rviz
+rviz -d your_sg-slam_path/src/sg-slam/Examples/rvizconfig.rviz
-#terminal 5
+#terminal 4
-cd SG-SLAM/src/sg-slam/
+cd your_sg-slam_path/src/sg-slam/
 ./run_tum_walking_xyz.sh
 ```